netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The section *Automatic Shipment Creation* lets you choose if shipments should be
-created and package labels retrieved automatically.
+created and package labels retrieved automatically (via Cronjob).

 The setting *Notify Customer* allows to have the shipment confirmation email
 sent to the customer if the shipment was created successfully.

-You can also configure which order status an order must have to be processed
+You can also configure which *order status* an order must have to be processed
 automatically.
 You can use this to exclude specific orders from being processed
 automatically.

-Also, the services which should be booked by default can be chosen here.
+Also, the *additional services* which should be booked automatically can be chosen here.

 Contact Data
 ~~~~~~~~~~~~